-Let’s just say that coffee and me go “way back” and, whilst we’ve gone through some tough times, I never foresaw this either.
+Okay, so coffee and me go way back but, whilst we’ve gone through some tough times, I never saw this break-up coming.

 It is true that at times it has been both an abusive and addictive relationship – I’ll clarify that; I’ve had times of drinking 8-10 espresso’s per day and, no I didn’t think I had a problem!
 As for addictive, the “withdrawal” shakes, nausea, headaches and irritability speak for themselves.